Online support for volunteers

 Support of volunteers

 Of course we do not claim that this information is exhaustive, as we refer to our limited range of experience.
 Nevertheless, we have gained the impression that these contents are equally important and applicable in some other comparable contexts.
 However, we would be happy to hear from you if you have any suggestions for improvement or additions that you bring with you from your experience as a volunteer!
+All in all, we sincerely hope that you can benefit from our experiences and that this Online Seminar can provide you with exciting and important impulses and hints.

-Click here to go to unit
+Click here for the unit

 2. Racism, Eurocentrism

-White Saviour-Complex, Voluntourism
+White Saviourism, Voluntourism

-Click here to go to unit
+Click here for the unit

 3. Political and social situation